 Line 12 is for any SJCX conversion made outside of the token converter referred to above.

-We have a bonus program for Storj team members based on company milestones defined by management.
+We have a bonus program for Storj team members based on company objectives and key results (OKRs) and Key Performance Indicators (KPIs) defined by management.
 We also have a voluntary program to allow employees to take a portion of their salary in STORJ token.
 Finally, we have various spot bonus programs from time to time.
-We track all of these programs in line 13, along with payments to international team members engaged through employers of record.
+We track payments from these programs in line 13, along with payments to some international team members engaged through employers of record.

 Line 14, “Other,” is reserved to report activity that doesn’t fall into any of the other categories, including, for example, non-routine payments to service providers and carbon offset program payments.
-As noted above, in Q3 ‘22, 14M STORJ tokens were used in payments that included the repurchase of company shares, and general operations and liquidity purposes.
+As noted above, in Q3 ‘23, 14M STORJ tokens were used in payments that included general operations and liquidity purposes.
 To provide additional liquidity for general operations during uncertain economic times and in periods of growth, we also are liquidating a portion of our reserves on non-US exchanges through a partnership, and these flows are disclosed in this line item.

 Line 15 is to report a decision to transfer STORJ from Long Term Lockup to Operating Supply.